bitshares/hackthedex.io/README.md

 # NOTE: This project is archived due to lack of maintenance.
+There are lots of potential dependency issues reported.
 The domain name `hackthedex.io` has expired and has been squatted by an unknown 3rd party.

 # Hack The DEX
 ### a BitShares Worker Proposal